RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 3) On VirtualBox main window, select START and pick your MEDIA SOURCE.
 In your case, select the xubuntu-18.04.3-desktop-amd64.iso on your desktop.
 Install Xubuntu.
 After installation, hit return to reboot into the new installation.

-4) Create a 'riapsadmin' user with password of 'riapsadmin'.
+4) Create a 'riapsadmin' user with password of 'riapsadmin' and set hostname to `riaps-VirtualBox`.

 5) Configure Software & Updates to turn off automatic check for updates and new version notification.